 Different than fossil fuels, solar panels don’t produce carbon dioxide or air pollutants.

-Not only that, but their effect toward the environment is very minimal.
+Their effect on the environment is also very minimal.

 All this, according to the U.S. Energy Information Administration (EIA).